What is a tenancy agreement?

 A council tenancy is where a tenant rents a house from a local authority, or a social landlord on the authority’s behalf.

 Anyone over the age of 18 (16 for some councils) can apply for council housing, but councils decide who gets offered housing based on a ‘points’ or ‘banding’ system, with priority given to those who are homeless, live in cramped conditions, or have a medical condition made worse by their current housing.
+Council tenancies also require a specific insurance normally referred to as Private Sector Leasing insurance (PSL), Its essentially landlord insurance for council tenants.

 Rents are typically lower than for an equivalent private letting.